Buletin Siang

 Buletin Siang (lit.
 Daytime Bulletin) was the first daytime newscast ever produced by an Indonesian private television network.
-It was launched on 25 August 1993 on the privately owned RCTI television network in Indonesia.
+It was launched on 1 January 1991 on the privately owned RCTI television network in Indonesia.
 The program was also carried by RCTI's then sister network, SCTV.

-On 9 February 2009, all news programs on RCTI were renamed under the revamped Seputar Indonesia brand, now called Satu Seputar Indonesia (One Around Indonesia), at which point Buletin Siang was renamed Seputar Indonesia Siang.
+On 9 February 2009, all news programs on RCTI were renamed under the revamped Seputar Indonesia brand, now called Satu Seputar Indonesia (One Around Indonesia), at which point Buletin Siang was renamed Seputar Indonesia Siang (Around Indonesia Daytime).

-Logos
+Buletin Siang was regularly aired everyday at 12:00 PM Western Indonesian Time, but in the 1990s, sometimes the newscast often shifted earlier due to Formula One live race programming in the daytime.

+Logo history

 The Buletin Siang logo was originally a purple square containing the words BULETIN SIANG and an orange circle with a narrow triangle.
-This logo was used from 24 August 1993 until 23 August 1999.
+This logo was used from 1 January 1991 until 31 July 1999.

-From 24 August 1999 until 31 July 2003 the Buletin Siang logo was a blue and white circle surrounding a narrow blue triangle.
+From 1 August 1999 until 31 August 2003 the Buletin Siang logo was a blue and white circle surrounding a narrow blue triangle.

-From 1 August 2003 until 23 August 2006 the Buletin Siang logo used 3D graphics.
+From 1 September 2003 until 31 July 2006 the Buletin Siang logo used 3D graphics.

-On 24 August 2006, the logo was changed to that of Seputar Indonesia, which was used until 9 February 2009.
+On 1 August 2006, the logo was changed to that of Seputar Indonesia, which was used until 9 February 2009.